 The Sacroiliac joint is located at the bottom and just to the side of the back.
-They can become inflamed and painful, causing either a sharp pain or an ache in the lower back which can spread to the buttocks.
+The joint can become inflamed and painful, causing either a sharp pain or an ache in the lower back which can spread to the buttocks.
 The pain can be caused by a trauatic impact, poor biomechanics, inflammatory disease or from hormonal changes, such as pregnancy.
 Read more on the causes, symptoms, and treatment of this joint pain.

 Symptoms of SI joint injury